 1. Using the bidseditor.
-This is the easiest way to create a bidsmap template since it uses only a GUI and doesn't require in-depth knowledge of bidsmaps and YAML files.
+Though this is not the recommended way, the easiest way to create a bidsmap template is to use the bidseditor GUI, since that doesn't require more in-depth knowledge of bidsmaps and YAML files.
 If you have a run item in your study that you would like to be automatically mapped in other / future studies you can simply append that run to the standard or to a custom template bidsmap by editing it to your needs and click the Export button (see below).
-Note that you should first empty the source attribute values (e.g. EchoTime) that vary across repeats of the same run.
+Note that you should first empty the source attribute values (e.g. EchoTime)

+that vary across repeats of the same run.
 With the GUI you can still use advanced features, such as Unix shell-style wildcards in the values of the source attributes (see left panel), or such as using lists of attribute values (of which either one can match), or simply empty fields to ignore the item.
 The main limitation of using the GUI is that the run items are always appended to a bidsmap template, meaning that they are last in line and will be used only if no other item in the template matches.
 It also means that like this you cannot edit the already existing run items in the bidsmap.
 Another (smaller) limitation is that with the GUI you cannot make usage of YAML anchors and references, yielding a less clearly formatted bidsmap that is harder to maintain.
 Both limitations are overcome when directly editing the template bidsmap yourself using a text editor (see next point).